 Unlike many others, I had the privilege of growing up white and middle class, which meant easier access to resources like therapy.
 While stigma persists across racial and economic lines, people of color, especially those from underserved backgrounds, struggle to have those same benefits.
 It seems rudimentary, but there’s a distinction between intellectually understanding privilege and recognizing the experience of it.

-I considered the good fortune of having a career, maintaining a relationship, and supporting adults of all ages going through a range of mental health issues.
+I considered the good fortune of having a career, maintaining a relationship, and being able to support adults of all ages going through a range of mental health issues.
 I left the appointment refreshed.
 As for the writing group, I can’t wait to officially get started.